 travel insurance.
 Ensure your insurance covers medical evacuation and overseas hospitalisation costs.
 Speak with your travel insurance provider if you have any pre-existing conditions.

 - Cruise ships are a closely confined environment.
 Take appropriate personal hygiene measures to stop the possible spread of illnesses.
 Cruise operators in some countries are required to provide statistics on onboard illnesses, which you can research before you make your bookings.

 James and Sarah

 James and Sarah* booked their cruise around the Pacific.
 Their cruise sailed from Sydney and included all food and accommodation and a doctor on board.
 Halfway through the holiday, Sarah fell and broke her hip, needing medical help beyond what the ship's doctor could provide.
 Thinking that they'd be looked after on the ship, they hadn't taken out travel insurance.
 The next island didn't have the hospital facilities needed to treat Sarah, so she was transferred by helicopter to a bigger island.
-With bills over $90,000, James and Indira had to re-mortgage their house and ask their adult kids to help.
+With bills over $90,000, James and Sarah had to re-mortgage their house and ask their adult kids to help.

 Medicare and cruises

 - Medicare benefits are only payable to cruise passengers travelling between two Australian ports, with no stops outside Australia, and only if services are provided by an accredited Medicare provider.
 Check before you go if your ship has a Medicare-accessible doctor on-board.